kasarabtanya/webdriver/README.md

 Page Object pattern without Page Factory was selected for a project as significant number of locators used on Google Cloud Pricing Calculator page are dynamic.

-BasicPaje.java & BasicTestngTests.java classes are introduced for reused methods/ attributes.
+BasicPage.java & BasicTestngTests.java classes are introduced for reused methods/ attributes.
 Methods of googlecloud package are reusable for a large number of web elements.

 To do list: